ultravnc/UltraVNC/README.md

 <a href="https://uvnc.com/">UltraVNC</a> is Free and distributed under the terms of the <a href="https://github.com/ultravnc/UltraVNC/blob/main/LICENSE">GNU General Public License</a>.

+The UltraVNC project is born in 2002, the first UltraVNC version has been released 2002-12-05, following the merger of two projects:
+- Vdacc-VNC started by Rudi De Vos in 1999
+- eSVNC started by Sam in 2002

+The UltraVNC team is made up of two people:
+- Rudi De Vos
+- Ludovic Bocquet

 Contact:
 - 📫 uvnc@skynet.be
-- 💬 For technical questions, use the <a href="https://forum.uvnc.com/">FORUM</a> first.
+- 💬 For technical questions, use the <a href="https://forum.uvnc.com/">FORUM</a> or <a href="https://github.com/ultravnc/UltraVNC/issues">GitHub</a> first.

 ---